ArnoldDP/OStim-Community-Modlist/README.md

  * User Interface

- The vanilla UI has been completely overhauled by several, fully customizable mods listed below:
+ The vanilla UI has been completely overhauled by several, fully customizable mods.
+While the HUD has been pre-configured, feel free to modify it in any way youd like.
+Everything used is found in the **UI** section.

- 1. SkyHUD
- 2. TrueHUD
- 3. MoreHUD
- 4. A Matter of Time

-These can all be configured in their respective MCMs.

  * Followers

  Several new followers have been added to the game, some of which even have OStim compatible romance options *wink*

  Nethers Follower Framework is used to manage non-custom followers and has several options that can be configured in the Follower Framework MCM.
+Auri is the only custom follower, to my knowledge, that will automatically be imported and managed by the framework.
+Please do not add any other custom voiced followers to the framework, it might break their brain.

  Almost all of these gameplay mods can be completely ignored, or fully embraced.
 The choice is yours.